 The Tour of The Bangalore Palace

-The Durbar Hall was the King’s assembly hall where the minister’s used to assemble to discuss government matters.
-The opulence of the Hall is visible in the intricate work at the ceiling and pillars.
+The Durbar Hall was the King’s assembly hall where the ministers used to assemble to discuss government matters.
+The opulence of the Hall is visible in the intricate work on the ceiling and pillars.
 The hall is furnished with the King’s seat, sofas for the cabinet members and a dining set.
 The yellow walls are decorated with red & white decors and gigantic mirrors.
 The windows of the hall are uniquely defined in the Gothic style with stained glass windows.

 The hallway from the Durbar hall to the courtyard showcases various pictures of the Maharaja and the time of his reign.
-The paintings at display showcase the paintings by Raja Ravi Verma from the 19th century.
+The paintings on display showcase the paintings by Raja Ravi Verma from the 19th century.

 The Boutique Room

 The cloth room stores the numerous collection of sarees and dresses worn by the Kings & ladies of the Wadiyar dynasty.
-The pile does seem overwhelming at first, but it gives a splendid view of the insights of the Royal family.
+The pile does seem overwhelming at first, but it gives a splendid view of the insights into the Royal family.

 The Gardens of the Bangalore Palace